wandyezj/wandyezj.github.io/perspectives/new-york-times-in-the-salary-race-engineers-sprint-but-english-majors-endure.md

 ## Thoughts

 - lasting wealth implies material prosperity
-    - some the article further discusses money, the presumption is that the artical refers to wealth and income over an individuals lifetime
+    - some the article further discusses money, the presumption is that the article refers to wealth and income over an individuals lifetime
 - does not talk about investment and savings
 - use of mean verses median
     - mean is a poor statistic to use as it is subject to skew by outliers